 Some Types Of Testing

 There are a number of tests that need to be run on an eCommerce website before it is made live.
-Several of these assessments however are also often run on a regular, timely basis to ensure no errors have cropped up after the previous tests.
+Several of these assessments (like regression testing) however are also often run on a regular, timely basis to ensure no errors have cropped up after the previous tests.